-To enable Imply Cloud Auth for your organization, contact your Imply account representative.
+To enable Imply Hybrid (formerly Imply Cloud) Auth for your organization, contact your Imply account representative.

-Imply Cloud Auth uses roles to manage permissions for protected resources and scopes.
+Imply Hybrid Auth uses roles to manage permissions for protected resources and scopes.
 When a user is granted a role, they receive a permission to access a functionality associated with that role.

 Types of roles

-Imply User management comes configured with roles that correspond to existing permissions in Imply, such as
+Imply User management provides predefined roles that correspond to the existing permissions in Imply, such as

 change-data-cubes.
-When Imply Cloud Auth is enabled for your organization, you can manage Imply Manager and Pivot roles from the same User management console.
+When Imply Hybrid Auth is enabled for your organization, you can manage Imply Manager and Pivot roles from the same User management console.

-Imply Cloud Auth supports the following types of roles:
+Imply Hybrid Auth supports the following types of roles:

 - Organization roles permit users to perform actions across the entire organization.
 For example, a user assigned the